illmade-knight/ai-tdd/README.md

 It's based around test driven development

-now, I've not been a huge fan of test driven development, I find the initial definition of the problem the aim/problem within the test a little artificial.
+now, I've not been a huge fan of test driven development, I find the initial definition of
+the aim/problem within the test a little artificial.
 I've also found IDE support for this poor: creation of tests from existing files seems better supported.

-anyway the book got me thinking - could the test development phase be improved by using prompts to an LLM?
+anyway, the book got me thinking - could the test development phase be improved by using prompts to an LLM?

 ### the idea
 if we can clearly state our aims and have test code generated for us